Welcome To

 Our club meets in person the 1ST and 3RD WEDNESDAY of each month.
 Our 1st meeting will be a breakfast meeting held at 8:00 AM.
 Our 2nd meeting will be a lunch meeting beginning at 11:30 AM.
 All meetings will be held at For the Love of Food & Drink.

-A Message From Our President, Nate Mayo
+A Message From Our Co-President, Nate Mayo

-As President of the Wells Rotary, it is my honor to welcome you to our club’s website.
+As Co-President of the Wells Rotary, it is my honor to welcome you to our club’s website.
 Here, you'll find a glimpse into who we are, the work we do, and the ways we are making a positive impact in our community and around the world.

 Whether you are a visiting Rotarian, a community member, or someone interested in service, we invite you to explore, connect, and consider joining us as we work together to create lasting change.